 Planning Approvals vs. Building Permits

 For some small projects on your property, you may only need an approval from the Planning Department.
-That usually means a single, short visit to our Planning Department.
-Public Counter to speak with Planning Staff.
-However, larger, more complex projects, such as building an additional room, grading, etc. could require both a Planning Approval and a Building Permit.
-That means a little more paperwork and a little extra time.
+That usually means a single, short visit to the Public Counter to speak with Planning staff.
+However, larger, more complex projects, such as building an additional room, grading, etc., could require both Planning Approval and a Building Permit, which requires a little more paperwork and a little extra time.

 For more guidance, visit the Planning Counter, call the Planning Hotline at 310-456-489 ext.
 485, or email firstname.lastname@example.org.
 Calls and emails are always returned within 24 hours.